faraui/markov-tg-bot/README.md

 # markov
-Markov algorithms interpeter and a Telegram bot to execute and manage these via.
+Markov algorithms interpreter and a Telegram bot to execute and manage these via.
 Many unique self written markov algorithms included.
 Interpreter and a Telegram bot are written in Python.

 This repository in no longer maintaned.
 Consider reffering to [Bourne shell script version](https://github.com/faraui/markov) instead.